-If a person is constructing a new test hole or dewatering well that is scheduled to be abandoned not later than 180 days after the completion of the well's structural stage and that has an annular space, then the person constructing the well must ensure that any annular space that may be created, other than the annular space surrounding a well screen or sampling port, must be sealed to prevent any movement of water, natural gas, contaminants or other material:
+The person constructing a new well must ensure that any annular space, other than the annular space surrounding a well screen, is sealed to prevent any movement of water, natural gas, contaminants or other material along the annular space:

-- between subsurface formations by means of the annular space or - between subsurface formations and the ground surface by means of the annular space.
+- between subsurface formations (e.g. aquifers), or - between a subsurface formation and the ground surface.